Comparing Real Estate E&O Policies: How to Choose the Right E&O for You

 Seller’s E&O Protection Plan (may be standard or a low-cost option in your state)

-Many of our real estate E&O + ClaimPrevent® policies include Seller’s E&O, but for those states where we don’t, it can be added for a small fee.
-With Seller’s E&O, your sellers have up to $25,000 in protection from disgruntled buyers for 180 days from close of escrow, and it be extended for an additional 180 days.
-Uninsured sellers who are sued by buyers often respond by suing their agent.
-But when they are protected by our Seller’s E&O, that risk is reduced and often eliminated.
+With Seller’s E&O, your sellers have up to $25,000 in protection from disgruntled buyers for 180 days from close of escrow, and it can be extended for an additional 180 days.
+Uninsured sellers who are sued by buyers often respond by suing their real estate agent.
+But when they’re protected by our Seller’s E&O, that risk is reduced and often eliminated.
 Claims against Seller’s E&O do not affect your policy or premium.

 Pollution/Environmental/Mold Coverage (may be standard or optional in your state)